JvanKatwijk/eti-stuff/eti-cmdline/README.md

    Note that as soon as the software detects a DAB like signal, a message is printed (which can arrive as fast as in 1 or 2 seconds).
+2. `-d number`, where number indicates the number of seconds used to wait for time synchronization.
+If time synchronization cannot be achieved within the specified time (default 5 seconds) it is pretty unlikely that a DAB signal is in the selected channel.

-2. `-O filename`, for specifying the file onto which the ETI frames are written, "-O -" indicates that the output is to be written to stdout.
+3. `-O filename`, for specifying the file onto which the ETI frames are written, "-O -" indicates that the output is to be written to stdout.
 Note that not specifying the "-O" option also causes the output to be written to stdout.

 For use with one of the physical devices, one may set the following parameters

-3. `-B ("L_BAND"| "BAND III")` for selecting the band.
+4. `-B ("L_BAND"| "BAND III")` for selecting the band.
 Default BAND III is chosen.

-4. `-C channel`,  for selecting the channel to be set, e.g. 11C, default 11C is chosen
+5. `-C channel`,  for selecting the channel to be set, e.g. 11C, default 11C is chosen

-5. `-G number`, for setting the gain with the device, a number between 0 ..
+6. `-G number`, for setting the gain with the device, a number between 0 ..
 100, where 100 is the highest gain.

-6. `-Q`, for setting the autogain with the device (assuming the device supports autogain setting)
+7. `-Q`, for setting the autogain with the device (assuming the device supports autogain setting)

-7. `-R filename`, for dumping the input to a file as mentioned above.
+8. `-R filename`, for dumping the input to a file as mentioned above.
 This option only makes sense when dmping is configures.

 For use with file input

-8. `-F filename`, the full pathname for the input file
+9. `-F filename`, the full pathname for the input file

-9. `-E`, is selected the file will be reread after reaching eof.
+10. `-E`, is selected the file will be reread after reaching eof.

 For use with rtl_tcp

-10. `-H hostname`, the hostname of the server to connect to, default 127.0.0.1
+11. `-H hostname`, the hostname of the server to connect to, default 127.0.0.1

-11. `-I port`, the port to listen to, default 1234
+12. `-I port`, the port to listen to, default 1234

 ### Writing to eti files